Menu

 More than 5 million Americans have Alzheimer’s.
 The disease, which destroys memory and other mental functions, is progressive and irreversible.
 Research has shown that physical fitness has been proven to help your body’s health by combatting stress and depression, as well as preventing serious chronic diseases like diabetes.
 These studies hope to answer additional questions around exercise and how it affects changes in the brain.

-Participants in the studies:
+Participants in the Studies:

-• Receive a YMCA membership
+• Receive a YMCA Membership

-• Are supervised by a YMCA-certified trainer throughout the program.
+• Are supervised by a YMCA-certified trainer throughout the program

 • Undergo physical assessments and cognitive testing